ovnisoftware/Linked-List-Puzzles-In-C-Sharp/README.md

 9. Write a method to peek x nodes forward in a singly linked list
 PeekByIndex.cs

+10. Write a method to print a singly list forward using recursion
+Print.cs

 The .cs files listed are all partial classes of LinkedListStack to better separate the puzzles.